harsh6754/Solar-Power-Application/SECURITY.md

 # Security Policy

+This Solar-Power Application is the intellectual property of the client.
+Unauthorized copying, reproduction, or distribution of the application's code, design, or any related materials without explicit permission from the client may result in legal action.
+The client reserves the right to take necessary action against any individual or organization found infringing on the intellectual property rights of this project.

+All contributions to this project must adhere to the terms of use and licensing agreements provided.
+Any misuse or violation of these terms may result in the revocation of access and potential legal consequences.

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Use this section to tell about which versions of your project are currently being supported with security updates.

 | Version | Supported          |